Apps Against Abuse

-Everyone deserves to live a life free from abuse, especially at home or at the hands of an intimate partner.
+Everyone deserves to live a life free from abuse.

 For over 10 years, Vodafone Foundation has used technology to connect over one million people affected by domestic violence and abuse to advice, support and education.

 Domestic abuse is an epidemic affecting millions of people around the world, and one that takes many forms.
 From physical and sexual abuse, to controlling and coercive behaviour that isolates victims from their families, victims are often unaware they are being abused, or scared of seeking help.

 Bright Sky is a free app which provides support and information to anyone who may be in an abusive relationship or those concerned about someone they know.
 Created in partnership with the UK-based crisis support charity Hestia, Aspirant and Thames Valley Partnership, Bright Sky enables users to locate their nearest support centre, assess the safety of a relationship and access to information about different forms of abuse and how to help a friend that may be affected.